Technologicat/mcpyrate/CONTRIBUTING.md

 Code and/or documentation contributions are welcome!

+This document is intended to benefit anyone who wishes to understand the `mcpyrate` codebase and/or documentation better, and/or contribute to the project.
+We believe the possibility to do so should be available to professional developers, hobby developers, academic researchers (particularly in fields other than [CS](https://en.wikipedia.org/wiki/Computer_science)), and students alike.

-The preferred mechanism is a pull request on GitHub.
+The preferred contribution mechanism is a pull request on GitHub.
 [New to GitHub?](http://makeapullrequest.com/)

 <!-- markdown-toc start - Don't edit this section.
 Run M-x markdown-toc-refresh-toc -->
 **Table of Contents**